subugoe/oa2020cadata/README.md

 ### Overview

-This repository is a [research compendium](https://doi.org/10.7287/peerj.preprints.3192v2) providing a dataset about corresponding author country affiliations indexed in the Web of Science 2014 - 2018.
+This repository provides a dataset about corresponding author country affiliations indexed in the Web of Science 2014 - 2018 using the in-house database from the [German Competence Center for Bibliometrics](http://www.bibliometrie.info/).

+To start with, read the [*Data Descriptor*](analysis/paper.md), an overview of the dataset and analytical work.

+This repository is organized as a [research compendium](https://doi.org/10.7287/peerj.preprints.3192v2).
 A research compendium contains data, code, and text associated with it.
-The R Markdown files in the [`analysis/`](analysis/) directory provide details about the data analysis, particularly about how the Web of Science in-house database from the [German Competence Center for Bibliometrics](http://www.bibliometrie.info/) was interfaced, and the [*Data Descriptive*](analysis/paper.md).
+The R Markdown files in the [`analysis/`](analysis/) directory provide details about the data analysis, particularly about how the Web of Science in-house database from the [German Competence Center for Bibliometrics](http://www.bibliometrie.info/) was interfaced, and the [*Data Descriptor*](analysis/paper.md).
 The [`data/`](data/) directory contains all aggregated data.
 Because of the proprietary nature of the Web of Science, no raw data and no access to the in-house database can be shared.

 ### Analysis files